 V. Special Rules Pertaining to Including CDP in Rate Setting

 1. General.
 Subject to special adjustments, CONTRACTOR’s 75% share of the cost of operating the CDP shall be included in the rate setting process.
-CONTRACTOR and AGENCY shall include the Initial Year CDP Budget Expenses in the rates.
+CONTRACTOR and AGENCY shall include the Initial Year CDP Budget Expenses in the Rates.

 a.
 Initial Period and Second Year CDP Expenses and Revenue.
-Each line item of the Initial Year CDP Budget shall be included in the appropriate category of expense and revenue as a separate line item in the Rate Model.
-For the initial year of operations of the CDP, AGENCY and CONTRACTOR shall rely on the Initial Budget to establish the line item amounts to be included in the Rate Model.
+Each line item of the Initial Year CDP Budget shall be included in the appropriate category of expense and revenue as a separate line item in the Rate Methodology.
+For the initial year of operations of the CDP, AGENCY and CONTRACTOR shall rely on the Initial Budget to establish the line item amounts to be included in the Rate Methodology.
 After at least one full year of operations, the CONTRACTOR and the AGENCY shall review the expenses and revenues of the CDP and shall determine whether or not there should be any adjustments to the actual revenue and expenses of the CDP to reflect extraordinary circumstances during the initial year of operation.
-The first year actual expenses and revenue subject to adjustment by agreement of the parties as provided in the preceding sentence shall be the basis for the Annual Adjustment, if any, after the second year of operation of the CDP.
+The first year actual expenses and revenue subject to adjustment by agreement of the Parties as provided in the preceding sentence shall be the basis for the Annual Adjustment, if any, after the second year of operation of the CDP.

 b.
 CDP Expenses and Revenue.
-CONTRACTOR’s CDP related expenses and revenues shall be separately identified as provided at Section II (1) (b) of this Exhibit B and shall be included in the Rate Model subject to the same provisions that apply to CONTRACTOR other revenue and expenses hereunder excepting only the special provisions that apply to AGENCY Approved CDP Depreciation and the provisions limiting the right of the CONTRACTOR to recover depreciation and interest on assets acquired with IOCR.
-All of CONTRACTOR’s share of the CDP expenses which would be included as expenses in establishing the rate under this Exhibit B, including but not limited to Fuel Related Expenses, Major Recoverable Expenses, Major Allowable Expenses, Allowable Expenses, Other Allowable Non-Fuel Expenses, Other Recoverable Expenses, Pass Through Expenses, Pre-funded Expenses, and Recoverable Expenses shall be included in calculating the rate to be allowed to CONTRACTOR hereunder in accordance with Exhibit B. Each such expense shall be separately identified as required under Section II (1) (b) of this Exhibit B.
+CONTRACTOR’s CDP related expenses and revenues shall be separately identified as provided at Section II (1) (b) of this Exhibit B and shall be included in the Rate Methodology subject to the same provisions that apply to CONTRACTOR other revenue and expenses hereunder excepting only the special provisions that apply to AGENCY Approved CDP Depreciation and the provisions limiting the right of the CONTRACTOR to recover depreciation and interest on assets acquired with IOCR.
+All of CONTRACTOR’s share of the CDP expenses which would be included as expenses in establishing the rate under this Exhibit B, including but not limited to Fuel Related Expenses, Major Recoverable Expenses, Major Allowable Expenses, Allowable Expenses, Other Allowable Non-Fuel Expenses, Other Recoverable Expenses, Pre-funded Expenses, and Recoverable Expenses shall be included in calculating the rate to be allowed to CONTRACTOR hereunder in accordance with Exhibit B. Each such expense shall be separately identified as required under Section II (1) (b) of this Exhibit B.

 c.
 CONTRACTOR Share of CDP.
-Notwithstanding any other provision of this Agreement, only seventy five per cent of the expenses and revenues of the CDP Program shall be considered for rate setting purposes.
+Notwithstanding any other provision of the AGREEMENT, only seventy five per cent of the expenses and revenues of the CDP Program shall be considered for rate setting purposes.
 CFL shall have the other 25% share of the expenses and revenues for the CDP.

 d.
 CDP Performance Report.
 CONTRACTOR shall provide CDP Performance Reports to AGENCY no less frequently than annually.
 AGENCY shall use the CDP Performance Report as a basis for determining the continuing value and benefit of the CDP for the rate payers and for such other purposes as the AGENCY may deem suitable.